CoderK-debug/OSINT-FRAMEWORK/target-setup.md

 * djohn
 * doej

-The reason why we invert the keywrods is mainly because a user can subscribe on different platforms by using his/her name in different logics.
+The reason why we nned to invert the keywrods is mainly because a user can subscribe on different platforms by using his/her name in different logics.
 Sometime you will find an extra piece of code after the username (e.g. username1222871762 or username?id=xyz) that needs to be considered and added to the list.

-Please keep in mind that every result needs to be verified as related to the target before being considered as part of the list.
-This to avoid having false records.
+Please keep in mind that every result needs to be verified as related to the target before being considered as Positive Records.
+This to avoid having false Intel and Records about the target.